StyraHem/ShellyForHASS/components/shelly/README.md

 Do you you have [Custom updater](https://github.com/custom-components/custom_updater) installed?
 Then you can use the service [custom_updater.install](https://github.com/custom-components/custom_updater/wiki/Services#install-element-cardcomponentpython_script) with the parameter {"element":"shelly"} to install Shelly.

+Custom updater also let you to upgrade to latest version.
+We recomend you to use this.

 ### Install manually

 1. Install this platform by creating a `custom_components` folder in the same folder as your configuration.yaml, if it doesn't already exist.